 Brittany is a 24 year old aspiring journalist, living in the Biggest Little City in the World (aka Reno, Nevada).
 She loves all things pop culture and most kinds of music, though some of her favorites are Sufjan Stevens, Radiohead, Jamie Cullum, John Mayer, and Coldplay.
 When she’s not listening to music, procrastinating on writing, or watching reruns of How I Met Your Mother, you can probably find her rambling on…er, spouting off profound nuggets of wisdom- on Twitter.

-Cassandra is a 21 year old music lover who hails from a small town in between Boston and Providence (the best of both worlds for concert going).
-Over the summer of 2011, she interned with Providence radio station WBRU as part of their street team (BruCrew), and learned that that is the environment she finds herself most happy (aside from being front row at some indie/alternative show).
-Because of this, shenow works for Radio 92.9 in Boston (WBOS) as a street team member and gets to do all the things she loves and gets paid for them!
+Cassandra is a 21 year old music lover from a small town between Boston and Providence (the best of both worlds for concert going).
+In 2011, she interned at Providence radio station WBRU on their street team (BruCrew), and learned that that is the environment she finds herself most happy (aside from being front row at an indie/alternative show).
+She now works for Radio 92.9 in Boston (WBOS) as a street team member and gets paid to do all the things she loves!
 If you’re a Bostonian, look for the 929ers at events around town, she’s the short brunette with purple tips and colorful eyeliner.
-While she aspires to get into radio broadcasting, print is her background, and she enjoys contributing to Popblerd! (she also used to write for their friend blog The Audio Perv, RIP).
-Her all-time favorite bands are Muse, Sick Puppies, The Kooks, Sleeper Agent, Shiny Toy Guns, The Bravery, Morning Parade, and Royal Teeth.
+While she aspires to get into radio broadcasting, print is her background, and she enjoys contributing to Popblerd!
+(She used to write for their friend blog The Audio Perv, RIP).
+Her favorite bands are Muse, Sick Puppies, The Kooks, Sleeper Agent, Shiny Toy Guns, The Bravery, Morning Parade, and Royal Teeth.
 Find her on twitter @musehysteria27!

 Charlie (not to be confused with Chuck below) says: “My name is Charlie.
 I like music, among other things.
 Sometimes I like to write.”
 He is not this blurry in person.